How to Homeschool With Toddlers And Not Lose Your Mind

 Homeschooling with toddlers is a serious challenge!

-All I could think about was the sterile environment Oldest must have been in last year in her public school Kindergarten.
+All I could think about was the sterile environment my oldest must have been in last year in her public school Kindergarten.
 No one was running through the room screaming at the top of their lungs when Ms. Hamilton was at the board discussing the day’s math lesson.

-How in the world was Oldest going to learn anything with this constant parade of noise and distraction??
+How in the world was my daughter going to learn anything with this constant parade of noise and distraction??

 I sent them to their grandmother’s house for the rest of the year.